Atlantis Casino Resort Spa

 The Atlantis Casino Resort Spa (formerly Golden Road Motor Inn, Travelodge, Quality Inn and Clarion) is a hotel and casino located in Reno, Nevada, United States.
 It is owned and operated by Monarch Casino & Resort, Inc. Its three hotel towers have a combined 824 guest rooms and suites.
 The casino floor spans 64,814 sq ft.
-Often known simply as "Atlantis," it is one of Reno's most profitable and luxurious properties, competing directly with Peppermill Hotel Casino and Grand Sierra Resort for customers.
+Often known simply as "Atlantis," it is one of Reno's most profitable properties, competing directly with other non-downtown resorts such as Peppermill Hotel Casino and Grand Sierra Resort for customers.
 Nearly $150 million has been spent on upgrading the facility.

 History

 Golden Road Motor Inn (1972–1979)

 Prior to 1972, the present-day Atlantis was home to the Golden Road Motor Inn, a 142-room motel.
 In that year, the property was purchased by the Farahi family.
 The purchase included with it a restaurant on the site known as the Copper Kettle.

 Travelodge (1979–1986)

 Shortly after the purchase, a franchise agreement was signed with Travelodge.